What is eCommerce without eCommerce packaging?

 Good Things Come in Branded Packages

 Whether you use boxes, bags, plants, paper, or something else, packaging is an important part of an eCommerce business.
 Invest in the best packaging options, focus on branding, and get to shipping your products across the world.
-Pair that with a strong focus on using eCommerce software to track eCommerce analytics and you'll be leaving your competitors in the dust.
+Pair that with a strong focus on using eCommerce software to track eCommerce KPIs and you'll be leaving your competitors in the dust.

 Now that you have your packaging under control, it might be time to take a look at your customer's experience on your site.
 A headless eCommerce platform can make your site easier to edit and a more enjoyable experience for your customers.